Janet 1.38.0-73334f3 Documentation

 Push both individual bytes and byte sequences to a buffer.
 For each x in xs, push the byte if x is an integer,

 otherwise push the bytesequence to the buffer.
-Thus, this function behaves like both buffer/push-string
+Thus, this function behaves like both buffer/push-string and

-.
+buffer/push-byte.
 Returns the modified buffer.
 Will throw an error if the buffer overflows.

 (buffer/push-at buffer index & xs)

-Same as buffer/push, but copies the new data into the buffer at index index
+Same as buffer/push, but copies the new data into the buffer at index index.

 (buffer/push-byte buffer & xs)